 What are the benefits of Agile project management?

+You may be wondering: Why use Agile methodology?
 Because Agile places so much emphasis on iteration and collaboration, it facilitates frequent communication between all vested parties and promotes transparency and visibility through the entire project life cycle.
 This inevitably makes it much easier for project teams to adapt to changes as the project progresses.

 Other Agile project management advantages include: